 - When you travel a lot, stuff tends to break.
 And when you are far away from home even minor problems could get you into big trouble.
 A broken zipper on the jacket can make you cold and sick, broken shoes limit your movement, broken glasses can make you miss flight info or train number.
 A torn backpack can make you lose things.
 So get a super glue, clear scotch tape, and most importantly wire zip ties.
+Maybe some velcro cable ties - not as good as zip ties, but reusable.
+For example, by combination of these, you can create a makeshift phone holder when rental car didn't have any.
 All of these are lightweight but might save you one time.
 Also, super glue is safe to use on wounds.
 Just saying.

 - Also I've got a really small sewing kit for torn clothes/backpack cause.
 Hopefully will never need to use it on wounds.

 - Last, always handy for quick repairs are paperclips and safety pins.

 - One of the lesser known things I am hoarding for the apocalypse, (also useful in daily life) are good earplugs.
 You can’t overestimate the importance of good sleep, and in a lot of places, sleep is only possible with help of earplugs.
 Honeywell Laser Lites saved me even in loudest hostels.
 Also from infants on planes.
 Don't worry you still be able hear the alarm clock!

 [IMG:Honeywell Laser Lite Earplugs (55kB)] [SHOW ALL]

 - Another universally useful thing is alcohol pads.
 Can disinfect, degrease (before gluing), make electronic connectors work again, and clean surfaces or small cuts.
 Very portable fits in a wallet.
 Cheap and available in any pharmacy.
 Do I need to say more?